amiable-dev/context-aware-ai-system/multi-project-architecture.md

 # Multi-Project Memory Architecture: How Context-Aware AI Scales Across Your Organization

+## What You Need to Know

+This article describes a local-first AI memory system using:

+- **[Claude Code](https://code.claude.com)**: Anthropic's AI coding assistant with CLI and IDE integration
+- **[Pixeltable](https://pixeltable.readme.io/)**: An open-source Python library that creates local, queryable views over multimodal data (code, documents, media) with built-in semantic search
+- **Session Memory**: Real-time git context queries (NOT chat history) - a thin MCP wrapper over `gitpython` that exposes git operations as tools
+- **[Model Context Protocol (MCP)](https://modelcontextprotocol.io/)**: A standardized protocol for exposing local tools to AI assistants (think "LSP for AI agents")

+**Privacy Note**: All data stays on your machine.
+Embeddings are generated locally via HuggingFace's sentence-transformers.
+No code is sent to external APIs.

 ## The Multi-Project Challenge

 Most organizations maintain multiple code repositories: